What skill level is required for your trips?

 Some of your packages don`t include departure transfers - why not?

-We do not typically pre-book departure transfers for trips that end in Sapporo because there are two options available at significantly different price points.
+We do not typically include departure transfers in our package trips that end in Sapporo because there are two options available at significantly different price points.
 Please have a read below and advise your departure transfer preference.
 Departure arrangements can also be made after you arrive.
 Options include:

 - Taxi to train: We`ll arrange for a taxi to pick you up from your hotel and take you to Sapporo train station.
 Cost is ~1000Yen for the taxi and ~1500Yen/person for the train.
 Trains are available to meet all departing flights.

 - Private transfer from central Sapporo to the airport.
 Easy and hassle free but expensive and slower than the train.
-Cost ~15000Yen for a regular taxi accommodating up to 2 people or ~25000Yen for a jumbo taxi.
+Cost ~15000Yen for a regular taxi accommodating up to 2 people or ~25000Yen for a jumbo taxi which can take up to 5 people with ski equipment.

 **Sapporo city is approximately 90 minutes from the airport by private transfer or 45 – 60 minutes by train depending on the service.